Compare two files or folders

 Comparison type, specified as

 comparisons do not support all of the comparison types.
-If an unsupported
+If you specify a

-comparison type is specified, MATLAB displays an error.
+comparison type that is not supported, MATLAB displays an error.

 To examine differences such as end-of-line characters in text files,